Give us a call now for an immediate match with a local pro.

 When selecting an HVAC provider, choose one with technicians that have the proper training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 Illinois doesn't have state-level contractor licensing requirements.
 However, there may be local regulations.
 Be sure to check with your municipal government to confirm that your contractor meets all the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
 You should also check a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with glowing feedback and good customer testimonials.
+Pick a company with positive feedback and good customer testimonials.

 It’s important to know what the work process is going to look like.
 For HVAC repairs, the company should explain the exact parts that need replacement and why.
 Confirm that your technician will clean and test the full system afterward to ensure proper functioning.
 When replacing your HVAC system, ask the contractor to provide details on the new estimated installation time, energy efficiency, brand, model, and features.
 Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.